How to Watch Giants at Braves

 TV: NBC Sports Bay Area

-Live stream San Francisco Giants at Atlanta Braves on fuboTV: Start with a 7-day free trial!
+Live stream the San Francisco Giants vs. Atlanta Braves game on fuboTV: Start with a 7-day free trial!

-Atlanta won its last game against Chicago avoiding the sweep and its first three-game losing streak of the season.
-The Braves won 6-0 on the shoulder of Ian Anderson who went six strong innings giving up no runs.
-Matt Olson went 3-3 and drove in a run.
-The Braves scored three in the first which proved to be all they need.
+The Braves took the series opener 2-1 on Monday, thanks to a walk-off single from second baseman Orlando Arcia.
+Atlanta's pitching was excellent in that one, with starter Max Fried and relievers Will Smith and Kenley Jansen combining to allow eight hits with 12 strikeouts in nine innings.

-San Francisco tied the game at 3-3 against Pittsburgh in the top of the ninth on Sunday.
-Then Jack Suwinski made sure to spoil the Giants comeback plans in the bottom of the ninth.
-Suwinski already hit two homers on the day and he added another one to walk off the game and salvage a game for the Pirates in the series.
+On the Giants' side, their staff was led by starter Logan Webb with relievers Dominic Leone and Camillo Doval also pitching.
+They allowed nine hits with nine strikeouts in 8.2 innings.

 Regional restrictions may apply.